-Vietnam consistently rates poorly in global measures of private sector development.
-Vietnam is ranked 78th out of 189 countries in the World Bank's Ease of Doing Business Index and the quality of infrastructure, the business environment and institutions are reported as major constraints to growth.
+Vietnam is making good progress in strengthening private sector development and is ranked 69 out of 190 countries in the World Bank's Ease of Doing Business Index (2019).
+However, variable infrastructure quality, low productivity, and a business environment that is at times complex and opaque are still major constraints to growth.
 There is an infrastructure backlog and investment needs are beyond current government resources.
 Many Vietnamese still live in remote and rural areas with limited access to services and markets.
-Better infrastructure and ongoing economic reform is needed for Vietnam to reduce poverty and reach its ambition of becoming an industrialised country by 2020.
+Better infrastructure and ongoing economic reform is needed to support Vietnam's ambitious growth and poverty reduction targets.

-Under our new phase of support we are helping Vietnam to identify good practice examples, appropriate for the Vietnam context, to assist their economic restructuring.
+On economic reform, we are helping Vietnam to identify good practice examples, appropriate for the Vietnam context, to build an evidence base and public support for reform.
 We are working closely with Australian economic institutions to share Australia's experience of increasing competition in the economy and long-term reforms that will improve productivity.

 Cao Lanh Bridge